 Employers

-Business analysts are needed in the public and private sectors, in large multi-national companies and smaller independent enterprises.
+You can find work as a business analyst in a variety of areas including the public and private sectors, in large multi-national companies and smaller independent enterprises.
 There is scope to work in this field whatever your sector interest may be.
 Employers may offer permanent employment, or fixed-term contracts to work on a specific project.

 Many business analysts with industry experience work on a self-employed or consultancy basis.